The 11 Essential Rules of Phone Etiquette

 5. The customer is keeping you on the phone for too long.

 Customers value their time, but so do customer service reps.
 Most reps have a case quota that they need to reach every day and will fall short if they get stuck on a lengthy call.
-When you're dealing with 30+ calls each day, you can't afford to be bogged down by an hour-long call.
-This presents you with a tricky challenge of meeting customer needs as well as your own career goals.
+When you‘re dealing with 30+ calls each day, you can’t afford to be bogged down by an hour-long call.
+This presents you with the tricky challenge of meeting customer needs as well as your own career goals.

-While you should give each customer your utmost attention and dedication to their problem, be mindful of how long you're on the phone with a customer.
 When you're no longer making any significant progress on the case, ask to follow up with them.
 Explain why you need to follow up and how this will lead to a faster resolution.
-This measure not only helps you reach your daily goals but will proactively demonstrate that you're being mindful of the customer's time.

 Free Customer Support Training Template